What Workers Should Know About Safety Sign Colours

 What standard do Australian safety sign colours follow?

-Australian workplaces follow AS 1319:1994, which outlines the colours, shapes, and applications of safety signs for occupational use.
+Australian workplaces follow AS 1319:1994, which defines the colours, shapes, and applications of occupational safety signs across all industries.

 What does a red sign mean in the workplace?